vitorinux/easyBEATS/README.md

 Review the default options at the top of the script and change as necessary.

+**NOTE: This script download GO 1.15.6 for arm64**

 ```
 UPDATE_SYSTEM=true #change to false if you don't want to upgrade your whole system
 INSTALL_DEPS=true #change to false if you have already run this script successfully before
-USE_SWAP=true #change to fales if you're using a Pi4 with 2GB of RAM or more
+USE_SWAP=false #change to fales if you're using a Pi4 with 2GB of RAM or more
 WORKING_DIR="beat-factory" #this directory will be created in /home/pi
 #visit https://github.com/elastic/beats/releases to find other version numbers and commit numbers
-BEAT_VERSION_NUM="7.5.2" #the version number of the Beats release you want to use
-BEAT_VERSION="a9c1414" #the commit number of the Beats release you want to use
+BEAT_VERSION="v7.11.1" #the version tag name or commit id of the Beats release you want to use
 #add as many beats as you want to BEAT_NAME separated by a space
-BEAT_NAME=( metricbeat filebeat ) #metricbeat filebeat packetbeat auditbeat heartbeat
+BEAT_NAME=( filebeat metricbeat ) #metricbeat filebeat packetbeat auditbeat heartbeat
+#BEAT_NAME=( packetbeat auditbeat heartbeat) #metricbeat filebeat packetbeat auditbeat heartbeat
 INSTALL_LOCAL=true #set to false if you only want to compile without installing
-CLEAN_UP=true #set to false if you want to keep the source files on your Pi
+CLEAN_UP=false #set to false if you want to keep the source files on your Pi
 ```

 Save your changes and quit VI by typing Esc ZZ.